Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 The dough will be sticky, using a preheated Dutch oven ensures that the bread will not stick to the Dutch oven.

-dough placed in a dutch oven
+bread dough placed in a dutch oven

 STEP TEN: Remove the Dutch oven lid and continue to cook for another 15 minutes, or until the top of the bread is golden and crusty.

-dough baked in a dutch oven
+bread baked in a dutch oven

 STEP ELEVEN: Remove the bread from the hot Dutch oven and let it cool on a wire rack.
 Slice and serve.

-How To Serve
+How To Serve This No Knead Dutch Oven Bread

-Serve a warm slice of this loaf of bread with our strawberry freezer jam or raspberry freezer jam.
-This bread would also be delicious for a sandwich or spread with butter and serve alongside our tasty carbonara pasta.
+This bread would also be delicious for a sandwich or spread with butter and served alongside our tasty carbonara pasta.

-IN THE FREEZER: Freezing this no-knead Dutch oven bread is the best way to store leftovers.
-Store it in an airtight bag or plastic wrap once it’s cooled and then keep it in your freezer.
+Store it in an airtight bag or plastic wrap once it’s cooled, and then keep it in your freezer.
 You can also wrap individual pieces in plastic wrap and freeze them.

 Once you’re ready to eat your bread, let it thaw at room temperature.
 You can also reheat it in the oven to recreate the fresh-baked bread texture.

-This is a great recipe for Dutch oven no-knead bread that’s fluffy on the inside and perfectly crusty on the outside.
+This is a great recipe for Dutch oven bread that’s fluffy on the inside and perfectly crusty on the outside.
 It’s an easy way to make artisan bread at home, and perfect for pairing with practically anything for meals!

 Can I add herbs and spices to my bread?